plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 ... | no ¬dxs = no λ x₁ → ¬dxs (proj₂ x₁)
 ```

-With this decision procedure in hand, the define the following
+With this decision procedure in hand, we define the following
 function for laundering irrelevant proofs of distinctness into
 relevant ones.
 ```